Telmo/hiera-mysql-backend/README.md

   :user: hieratest
   :pass: sekret
   :database: testhieradb
+  :port: 44445

 applications: SELECT * FROM applications WHERE host='%{fqdn}';
 coats: SELECT cut,name,type FROM coats WHERE color='brown';
 ```

+If `host` is not defined it will use `localhost` as default.

+If `port` is not defined it will use the default `3306` mysql port

 running `hiera applications` would run the query against the configured database.